nodetec/relayrunner/docs/relays/khatru-pyramid/build.md

 You can now add `/usr/local/go/bin` to the `PATH` environment variable by adding `export PATH=$PATH:/usr/local/go/bin` to your `$HOME/.bashrc` file.

-First open the file with a text editor of your choice, e.g., `nano`:
+First, open the file with a text editor of your choice, e.g., `nano`:

 ```bash
 nano $HOME/.bashrc